Two Former NBC Employees Accuse Tom Brokaw of Sexual Misconduct

-In a disturbing new Washington Post report, current and former NBC News employees say that the network has repeatedly failed to address its pervasive sexual-misconduct problem, and two women bring new allegations against veteran anchor Tom Brokaw.
+In a disturbing new Washington Post report, current and former NBC News employees say that the network has repeatedly failed to address its major sexual-misconduct problem, and two women bring new allegations against veteran anchor Tom Brokaw.

 According to interviews with 35 staffers, respected men at NBC, such as former Today host Matt Lauer, exploited their power and engaged in relationships with female subordinates — some of which were nonconsensual.
 The Post reports that of these 35 people, 12 women said they were sexually harassed but chose not to report it, and of the 12, three said those advances came from Lauer.
 (In late November 2017, Lauer was fired from NBC due to “inappropriate sexual behavior in the workplace.”)

+But while much of the report focuses on Lauer, there emerge new allegations against a man who has not yet been accused: veteran anchor Tom Brokaw, who was allegedly inappropriate with two women on staff.
+In one disturbing anecdote, former NBC News anchor Linda Vester describes an incident where Brokaw invited himself over to her hotel room in 1994 after she repeatedly tried to convince him otherwise.
+After showing up uninvited, Brokaw allegedly called Vester over to the sofa in her room and touched her without her consent.

+The second accuser was a 24-year-old former production assistant who described an incident where Brokaw put her hands under his jacket and pulled her in before asking about her job search (she was looking to changes roles at the time) and suggestively inviting her into his office.
+The woman says she never went to Brokaw’s office.

-The report reveals new details about what followed Lauer’s firing, with specific mention to the promises that NBC News Chairman Andy Lack made to the staff:
+According to many women on staff, sexual misconduct was pervasive, and NBC did not do enough to combat it.
+To convey this point, the report reveals new details about what followed Lauer’s firing, with specific mention to the promises that NBC News Chairman Andy Lack made to the staff:

 NBC also pledged to conduct a “culture assessment” that involved small groups of employees gathering with a facilitator from parent company NBC Universal to solicit anonymous feedback on how employees feel about their work environment, whether they are comfortable raising concerns, and what might prevent employees from coming forward.